ministryofjustice/security-guidance/docs/protecting-social-media-accounts.md

 ## Summary

-Hostile attacks on Social Media accounts pose a serious threat to the Ministry of Justice \(MOJ\) and its reputation.
+Hostile attacks on Social Media accounts pose a serious threat to the Ministry of Justice \(MoJ\) and its reputation.
 When attacks happen, they quickly become [headline news](https://www.independent.co.uk/news/uk/politics/boris-johnson-dominic-cummings-tweet-civil-service-arrogant-offensive-a9530706.html), and can [happen to any account, anywhere in the world](https://www.nytimes.com/2019/08/30/technology/jack-dorsey-twitter-account-hacked.html).

 Two types of attacks are common: